Home » All Posts » Manufacturing Overhead: How to Calculate Labor Cost by Job

 1. What is manufacturing overhead in accounting?

-Manufacturing overhead includes all indirect costs incurred during the production process, such as rent, utilities, depreciation, and indirect labor.
+Manufacturing overhead includes all indirect costs incurred during the production process, such as indirect labor that supports the manufacturing process.
+It may also include rent, utilities, and equipment cost allocation.

 2. Why is it important to calculate manufacturing overhead by job?